We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.

 As a sole trader you don’t have anyone to rely on for paid sick leave, and depending on the state you operate in, you might not have access to workers compensation either.

-That leaves personal accident insurance (with optional sickness cover) as the only way to protect yourself financially if you’re unable to work due to injury or illness.
+That leaves personal accident insurance (with optional sickness cover) as the only way to protect yourself financially if you’re self-employed and unable to work due to injury or illness.

 Personal accident and sickness can cover up to 85% of your income for a period of time whilst you are unable to work due to injury or illness.
 The length of time payments will continue for depend on the options you select when setting up the policy.

-To request a quote on personal accident insurance please click the button below or call us on 1800 808 800.
+To request a quote on personal accident insurance for sole traders, please click the button below or call us on 1800 808 800.

 Tool Insurance